Sentry Page Protection

 (Source: D. Short)

-As of 01 December 2023 the average of these 4 measures places the U.S. stock market (S&P 500 index) as being 116% above its long term geometric mean.
-This remains near the highest valuation in the history of the stock market going back to 1900 (greater than 2 standard deviations above the mean).
+As of 01 February 2025 the average of these 4 measures places the U.S. stock market (S&P 500 index) as being 163% above its long term geometric mean.
+This remains near the highest valuation in the history of the stock market going back to 1900 (greater than 3 standard deviations above the geometric mean).

 - The Crestmont Research P/E Ratio